VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   ##### Drawbacks
     * Can be detrimental to use on its own.
 See [Brereton and Lloyd (2014)](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/epdf/10.1002/cem.2609?saml_referrer)
 * #### Logistic Regression
+  * Supervised Machine Learning method (borrowed from statistics)
+  * One of the most common methods of analysis in metabolomics
+  * Useful for prediction and classifiaction
+  * Builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”.

 ### Visualisation Techniques
   * #### Multicollinearity
     * ##### Cluster Map (using Seaborn)